Aayan01/Text-Similarity/README.md

 # Text-Similarity
-Work with NLTK and spacy to check the similarity of the text.
+NLP project that works with NLTK and spacy to check the similarity of the text.